 To our Reader’s: This post may contain affiliate links.
 If you use these links to make a purchase, we may earn a small commission.
 As an Amazon Associate, All Garage Floors earns from qualifying purchases.
 You can read our full disclaimer here.

 The garage has slowly become more than a place to park your car and store your stuff.
-To the exercise enthusiast it’s also a great place to set up a home gym as well.
+For the exercise enthusiast, it’s also a great place to set up a home gym as well.
 And since hard concrete is not a good surface for exercise, it’s only natural to seek out the proper type of gym flooring or rubber mats.
 So what are the best gym flooring options for a garage?

 The answer lies in the type of workouts you perform and/or the equipment that you use.
 Weight lifting and crossfit training that may require workout benches, universal machines, and power cages is going to require much different gym flooring than someone doing mostly Pilates or yoga with light weights.
 Tumbling and gymnastics is another example.